Ideas for an Easy Outdoor Cooking Station

 In addition to your everyday lawn furniture, find some outdoor-rated folding chairs to accommodate large guest lists.
 If there are no shade trees nearby, create your own shade with an umbrella table, a pergola structure, or a canvas shade.
 Your lighting setup should illuminate the outdoor cooking station and the walkways around it.
-Check out these tips from our fellow Neighbourly brand, Mr. Electric®, if you don’t want to deal with extending your electrical system outside.
-Go with solar lighting and firelight, such as tiki torches and a tabletop oil lamp.

 6 Rules for Your Outdoor Cooking Station

 Before you finalize the plan for your outdoor cooking area, let’s walk through some rules to live by: